nhartland/KL-divergence-estimators/README.md

 > Qing Wang, Sanjeev R. Kulkarni, and Sergio Verdú.
 "Divergence estimation for multidimensional densities via k-nearest-neighbor distances."
 Information Theory, IEEE Transactions on 55.5 (2009): 2392-2405.

+Samples are drawn from various test distributions, and the estimated KL-divergence between them is computed.
+Where given, uncertainties are assessed by re-sampling the distributions and re-computing divergence estimates `n_resamples=100` times.
+Uncertainty bands are then given as the interval containing 68% of the re-sampled estimates closest to the median.

 This study is far from exhaustive, and timings are sensitive to implementation details.
 Please take with a pinch of salt.

 # Estimator implementations